ArduPilot/companion/GSoC2018/OctomapPlanner/readme.rst

-.. _arduplanner-gazebo-sitl:
+.. _OctomapPlanner-gazebo-sitl:

 ============
-ArduPlanner
+OctomapPlanner
 ============

-This article explains how to set up and use ArduPlanner to work with Gazebo SITL
+This article explains how to set up and use OctomapPlanner to work with Gazebo SITL

 Overview
 ===============

-Arduplanner is a library for autonomous mapping and planning specifically designed for ArduPilot Copter.
+OctomapPlanner is a library for autonomous mapping and planning specifically designed for ArduPilot Copter.
 It uses Octomap for 3D occupancy mapping and OMPL and FCL for goal-directed planning with collision avoidance.

 .. warning::